boxyhq/website/docs/jackson/deploy/env-variables.md

 Enable batch processing of directory sync events.
 The value represents the number of events to batch together instead of sending each event individually.
 This requires you to configure a cron job to [process the queued events](/docs/directory-sync/api-reference#batch-processing-events)

+### **DSYNC_WEBHOOK_BATCH_CRON_INTERVAL**

+The cron interval at which to process the queued events.
+Provide a number in seconds.
+By default, the cron job is disabled.

+NPM library option: `dsync.webhookBatchCronInterval`

+### **DSYNC_GOOGLE_CRON_INTERVAL**

+The cron interval at which to sync the Google Workspace.
+Provide a number in seconds.
+By default, the cron job is disabled.

+NPM library option: `dsync.providers.google.cronInterval`

 ### **DSYNC_GOOGLE_CLIENT_ID**

 The Google authentication client ID.